wtyngh/Rotation-Simulation_single-leg-wheel/README.md

 # rotation_simulation

-This code is used for simulating rotational status using no-slip principle.
+This code is used for simulating rotational status.

+Slip conditions are considered.

 leg-wheel transformable mechanism is used as the model.